Manual vs automatic reviews

 Common configurations

-Default — automatic on every push, manual available on demand.
+Default — automatic on every push.
 Recommended for most teams.

 reviewOnPush: true